Do You Need A Tune For a Blow Off Valve?

 Ease of Installation

 Always purchase BOV’s that come with installation instructions and a mounting kit.
-These are easier to install than those that come as a standalone product and require you to buy mounting hardware separately.
+These are easier to install than standalone products that require mounting hardware.

 Compatibility